-

 Lifestyle and Mental Health Assessment

-Mental health is a vital part of women’s health maintenance and is addressed during this visit.
+Mental health is a vital part of women’s health maintenance visit.

 Essential Health Screenings for Women Ages 40-64